Bitcoin Miner: Buy, Host, or Co-Own? The 2026 Decision Guide

 A comparison that hides its own limitations is not useful.
 Green Mining's co-ownership model has real constraints:

 Single-site concentration.
-GM3 is one operational site.
+GM3 is one operational site running roughly 3 MW today, with up to 6 MW planned.
 Site-level risks (regulatory, operational, energy contract) are concentrated, even if fleet-level hardware risk is diversified.
-GM4 (Zambia, equipment in transit) and the broader pipeline (India, Norway) will reduce this over time.
+GM4 (Zambia, in preparation) will reduce this over time.

 ---